alexallmont/pydiffsol/README.md

 ## Known issues

 - BDF with FaerSparseF64 KLU is not stable on macos; we have found a segfault in underlying diffsol.
-Unit tests are disabled for this combination and it should be avoided for the time being but it is still enabled whilst we are diagnosing.
+Unit tests are disabled for this combination.

 ## Local development